ralna/GALAHAD/doc/Julia/rst-dir/arc_functions.rst

 		  * -82.
 The user has forced termination of solver by removing the file named control.alive_file from unit unit control.alive_unit.

-		  * 2. The user should compute the objective function value :math:`f(x)` at the point :math:`x` indicated in x and then re-enter the function.
+		  * 2. The user should compute the objective function value $f(x)$ at the point $x$ indicated in x and then re-enter the function.
 The required value should be set in f, and eval_status should be set to 0.
-If the user is unable to evaluate :math:`f(x)` for instance, if the function is undefined at :math:`x` the user need not set f, but should then set eval_status to a non-zero value.
+If the user is unable to evaluate $f(x)$ for instance, if the function is undefined at $x$ the user need not set f, but should then set eval_status to a non-zero value.

-		  * 3. The user should compute the gradient of the objective function :math:`\nabla_x f(x)` at the point :math:`x` indicated in x and then re-enter the function.
+		  * 3. The user should compute the gradient of the objective function $\nabla_x f(x)$ at the point $x$ indicated in x and then re-enter the function.
 The value of the i-th component of the g radient should be set in g[i], for i = 0, ..., n-1 and eval_status should be set to 0.
-If the user is unable to evaluate a component of :math:`\nabla_x f(x)` for instance if a component of the gradient is undefined at :math:`x` -the user need not set g, but should then set eval_status to a non-zero value.
+If the user is unable to evaluate a component of $\nabla_x f(x)$ for instance if a component of the gradient is undefined at $x$ -the user need not set g, but should then set eval_status to a non-zero value.

-		  * 4. The user should compute the Hessian of the objective function :math:`\nabla_{xx} f(x)` at the point x indicated in :math:`x` and then re-enter the function.
-The value l-th component of the Hessian stored according to the scheme input in the remainder of :math:`H` should be set in H_val[l], for l = 0, ..., ne-1 and eval_status should be set to 0.
-If the user is unable to evaluate a component of :math:`\nabla_{xx}f(x)` for instance, if a component of the Hessian is undefined at :math:`x` the user need not set H_val, but should then set eval_status to a non-zero value.
+		  * 4. The user should compute the Hessian of the objective function $\nabla_{xx} f(x)$ at the point x indicated in $x$ and then re-enter the function.
+The value l-th component of the Hessian stored according to the scheme input in the remainder of $H$ should be set in H_val[l], for l = 0, ..., ne-1 and eval_status should be set to 0.
+If the user is unable to evaluate a component of $\nabla_{xx}f(x)$ for instance, if a component of the Hessian is undefined at $x$ the user need not set H_val, but should then set eval_status to a non-zero value.

-		  * 6. The user should compute the product :math:`u = P(x)v` of their preconditioner :math:`P(x)` at the point x indicated in :math:`x` with the vector :math:`v` and then re-enter the function.
-The vector :math:`v` is given in v, the resulting vector :math:`u = P(x)v` should be set in u and eval_status should be set to 0.
-If the user is unable to evaluate the product for instance, if a component of the preconditioner is undefined at :math:`x` the user need not set u, but should then set eval_status to a non-zero value.
+		  * 6. The user should compute the product $u = P(x)v$ of their preconditioner $P(x)$ at the point x indicated in $x$ with the vector $v$ and then re-enter the function.
+The vector $v$ is given in v, the resulting vector $u = P(x)v$ should be set in u and eval_status should be set to 0.
+If the user is unable to evaluate the product for instance, if a component of the preconditioner is undefined at $x$ the user need not set u, but should then set eval_status to a non-zero value.

 	*
 		- eval_status